IyesGames/minewars/doc/src/tech/dataformat-player.md

 The name uses a special Phoneme encoding (undocumented, see source code), which can be rendered/localized based on client language.

-### Player Names

-If the file is not anonymized, then follow the display names of each player, encoded as: `u8` length in bytes, followed by UTF-8 encoded data.

 ### Game Parameters / Rules

 Then follow the parameters used for the game rules, in this game.